 East River Trail

-Snaking south for slightly over ten miles, the East River Trail follows its namesake river through Green Bay, Bellevue, Allouez, De Pere, and Ledgeview.
-The paved asphalt path is in excellent condition, and numerous spur trails lead to various parks and neighborhoods.
+Meandering south for slightly over ten miles, the East River Trail follows its namesake river through Green Bay and neighboring municipalities of Bellevue, Allouez, De Pere, and Ledgeview.
+The paved asphalt path is in excellent condition, and the gradient is level.
+These two features contribute to an effortless ride.
+Additionally, a network of spur trails branch off from the main path to different parks and neighborhoods, makes commuting throughout the eastside quite manageable.
+Overall, it is a pleasant excursion on the East River Trail.

-Back on the trail, markers aside the path for the next 100 yards indicate various tree species.
-Afterwards, the trail meets a bridge over the East River.
-The path that crosses the river is the Baird Creek Bike Trail.
-The East River Trail continues south along the river’s west bank for a half mile, through Joannes Park and Meyer Park.
+Back on the East River Trail, markers aside the path for 100 yards indicate various tree species.
+Baird Creek Bike Trail next intersects East River Trail.
+This path goes off to the left (east) and crosses a bridge over East River.
+The main trail continues south for a half mile along the river’s west bank.
+In this section, it passes through Joannes Park and Meyer Park.

-Two separate spur trails lead to city streets within this mile section.
-After entering Bellevue, the trail turns left (east) onto Elkay Lane and then right (south) along Bellevue Street.
-The East River Trail travels 0.3 mile adjacent to Bellevue Street and crosses railroad tracks.
-The path then turns right (west) and passes by a large factory.
-It returns to the bank of the East River and continues to the south.
-Not far after passing by the factory, it arrives at a trailhead.
+The East River Trail resumes to the right (west), traveling by a large factory.
+It then returns to the East River and continues southward.
+Less than a half mile from the factory, the path arrives at a trailhead.
 A parking lot, gazebo, picnic tables, and benches are found there.
 By car, this trailhead is reached from Bellevue Street by turning west onto Westminster Drive.

-The trail then curves along the east bank of the river, bridges a slough, and meets Allouez Avenue, It is one mile from the Westminster Drive trailhead to Allouez Avenue.
+Next, the path curves along the east bank of the river, bridges a slough, and meets Allouez Avenue, It is one mile from the Westminster Drive trailhead to Allouez Avenue.
 Hungry trail-goers may want to visit The Rite Place.
 It is located immediately off the trail on Allouez Avenue.
 This popular pub and grill serves a wide assortment of American classics.

 Green Isle Park is a perfect place to begin or end a ride.
 By car, the park is accessed from Wisconsin State Highway 172 by exiting onto Webster Avenue.
 Travel north and turn right (east) on Greene Avenue.
 Drive one mile to the park entrance.